 People often have this misconception, How does Yoga get you in Shape?
 Some may swear by it, while others may dismiss it as a fad.
 You can’t ignore it no matter which side of the coin you look at.
 The word is, indeed, fitness.

-This was aided further by the global IT industry’s expansion.
-While all of this is a necessity in the current times, there is a downside to it.
-With more and more time spent sitting behind a desk and working late hours to meet impossible deadlines, one’s fitness has taken a back seat.
+The expansion of the global IT industry further aided this trend.
+While all of these are necessary in these times, they also come with a downside.
+With more and more time spent sitting behind a desk and working late hours to meet impossible deadlines, fitness has become a secondary concern.

-So, what exactly is fitness and How Does yoga Get you in Shape ?
+What exactly is fitness and How Does yoga Get you in Shape

-Were we not supposed to prioritize our health?
+Are you worried about our health?
 Is fitness a separate science?
-Do you have these thoughts when you see a friend’s Instagram post that says, “On my journey to getting fit”?
-Not to worry, simply put, health is the overall well-being of the body with all of its organs that are not infected by any diseases.
-It also includes mental well-being.
+Do you think these things when you see a friend’s Instagram post that says, “On my journey to getting fit”?
+It’s not a big deal, health is the state of being without any diseases in your body.
+It also includes your mental health.

-Fitness, on the other hand, is more focused and intense.
-Let’s look at some examples to help us understand the topic better.
+On the other hand, fitness is more intense and focused.
+To understand this topic better, let’s examine some examples.
 Being healthy means staying within your body’s weight limit and not suffering from many ailments.
-However, being unable to lift 20 KG dumbbells like a pro would rule you out.
+You would not be able to compete if you were unable to lift 20kg dumbbells like a pro.

-The term fit is relative.
-The word “fit” is always followed by the preposition to.
-For example, because two of the group’s synchronized swimmers had a pulled knee, the group was ruled unfit to compete.
+For example, because two of the group’s synchronized swimmers had a pulled knee, the group was deemed unfit.